The-Best-Codes/bestcodes.dev/README.md

 7. Push your changes to your forked repository.
 8. Create a Vercel account and link it to your GitHub repository.

-You will probably want to **remove BCaptcha** and use something like [Cloudflare Turnstile](https://developers.cloudflare.com/turnstile/), since BCaptcha is currently private and not available for public use.

 ## Contribution

 This repository is not open to contributions, sorry!